AdobeDocs/campaign-classic.en/help/delivery/using/control-message-content.md

 ## Personalization {#personalization}

-To improve your recipients’ experience and make them open your email, Adobe Campaign enables you to personalize your messages.
+To improve your recipients' experience and make them open your email, Adobe Campaign enables you to personalize your messages.

 For more on using personalization fields in Adobe Campaign, see [this section](personalization-fields.md).